Using the STAC Specification#

 The “themes” STAC extension is used to specify contact information such as the name and coordinates of the resource developers and providers.

-The extension must be declared in the STAC Item descriptor, next to the mlm
+The extension must be declared in the STAC Item descriptor, next to the mlm or the ml-aoi extension:

 "stac_extensions": [